 Just like the name suggests, life insurance is a cover for your life.
 Life insurance can offer your family monetary relief in difficult times.
-This type of insurance provides financial security to the nominee (spouse, children, etc.), in case the policy holder passes away due an unfortunate event.
+This type of insurance provides financial security to the nominee (spouse, children, etc.), in case of an unfortunate event.
 It also serves as an investment tool in some cases.
 Here’s all you need to know about life insurance.

 Types of Life Insurance

-- Whole Life Insurance: Unlike term insurance, whole life insurance is not limited to a fixed term and provides coverage for life, i.e. throughout the life span of the policy holder.
-This plan only mature when the policy holder is not around anymore, after which the family members can claim the insurance amount.
-This policy cannot be claimed by the nominee, during the lifetime of the policy holder.
+- Whole Life Insurance: Unlike term insurance, whole life insurance is not limited to a fixed term and provides coverage for life, i.e. throughout the lifespan of the policyholder.
+This plan only matures when the policyholder is not around anymore, after which the family members can claim the insurance amount.
+This policy cannot be claimed by the nominee, during the lifetime of the policyholder

 - Endowment Plan: Endowment plan is a life insurance policy that also acts as an investment tool.
-In case of an endowment plan, the nominees can claim the life cover amount, if the insured person passes away during the term of the policy.
-The policy holder can also claim survival benefits if he/she outlives the term of the policy.
+In the case of an endowment plan, the nominees can claim the life cover+ amount, if the insured person passes away during the term of the policy.
+The policyholder can also claim survival benefits if he/she outlives the term of the policy

-- Unit Linked Insurance Plans: Commonly referred to as ULIPs, these plans provides growth of money as well as life cover.
-With Unit Linked Insurance Plans, policy holders can enjoy the benefits of insurance and investment under a single plan.
+- Unit Linked Insurance Plans: Commonly referred to as ULIPs, these plans provide growth of money as well as life cover+.
+With Unit Linked Insurance Plans, policyholders can enjoy the benefits of insurance and investment under a single plan.
 In ULIPs, the premium paid by the policy owner is divided into two parts.
-One part is used to invest in markets, just like in the case of mutual funds, and the other part is used to provide a life cover.
+One part is used to invest in markets, just like in the case of mutual funds, and the other part is used to provide a life cover+

-- Critical Illness Plan: This plan can be used to cover the expenses of certain life threatening diseases.
-Critical illness plans cover the costs of hospitalization and diagnosis of the said disease.
-The policy holder can claim the sum assured if he/she suffer from a critical illness.
-The remaining balance can be availed upon the maturity of the policy, as per the terms of the policy.
+- Critical Illness Plan: This plan can be used to cover the expenses of specific life-threatening diseases.
+Critical illness plans cover the costs of hospitalisation and diagnosis of the said disease.
+The policyholder can claim the sum assured if he/she suffers from a critical illness.
+The remaining balance can be availed upon the maturity of the policy, as per the terms of the policy

 While life insurance covers the life of a person, general insurance provides cover to other aspects and assets in a person’s life, for example, health, car, travel, home, etc. This type of cover insures assets against theft or damage due to fires, natural calamities, accidents, man-made disasters like riots or terrorist attacks, etc. While life insurance policies provide cover against the risk of life, general insurance provides cover against other types of risks that may affect a person’s health or some of his/her physical assets like a home or a vehicle etc.